judsonlmoore/judsonlmoore.com/_posts/travel/female-travel/2017-07-18-aniko-villalba-interview.markdown

 ---
 title:			An Interview with Aniko Villalba of the Viajando Por Ahí Travel Blog and Books
-categories:		['female travel']
+categories:		['travel tips']
 tags:
+  - south america
   - argentina
-  - backpacking
+  - guest author
   - female travel
-  - inspiration
   - interview
-  - south america
-  - travel tips
 author:			anikovillalba
 excerpt:		Aniko Villalba and I got to talking about being digital nomads, solo travel, female travel, and what it really means to live the dream of a global citizen.
 image:			/assets/images/2017/04/aniko-villalba-interview.jpg